hans-min/hans-min/README.md

 ---

 - 🔭 I’m currently working on my school project of Selective breeding of plants and hybrid breeding of animals using Java.
+(Done!
+Will upload later)
 - 🌱 I’m currently learning Game Development.
 I love thinking and solving problem, and I solve 1 challenge each day on Hackerrank and Codingame. https://www.hackerrank.com/HansMin

-- ⚡ Fun fact:
+## ⚡ Fun fact:
 -  I love wolf 🐺!
 And dog!
 -  Youtube is, in my opinion, the best social and learning platform.
 ---